jetbrains-academy/algo-challenges-in-kotlin/Warmup/Range Sum Queries/task_template.md

 }
 ```

-As a range may be as long as $n$, answering a single range query may
+As a range may be as long as $n$, answering a single range sum query takes
-require time $O(n)$.
+time $O(n)$.
 Hence, the total running time for answering $q$ range
 sum queries
 is $O(qn)$.
 Your goal is to design a faster algorithm.